rcl9/Exidy-Sorcerer-Hardware-Speedup-Modification/ReadMe.md

 - Again connect pin 10 of Z9A to the right side of the switch (on the same lug as the 4.7k resistor is soldered to).

-- Next connect pin 9 of Z9A to pin 2 of Z7A.
+- Connect pin 9 of Z9A to pin 2 of Z7A.

 - To complete the circuit, connect pin 8 of Z9A to pin 4 of Z7A.